facebookresearch/EyefulTower/README.md

 aws s3 sync --no-sign-request s3://fb-baas-f32eacb9-8abb-11eb-b2b8-4857dd089e15/EyefulTower/apartment/images-jpeg-2k/ apartment/images-jpeg-2k/
 ```

 For those interested in experimenting with specific cameras, we recommend viewing the [collage video](https://fb-baas-f32eacb9-8abb-11eb-b2b8-4857dd089e15.s3.amazonaws.com/EyefulTower/apartment/images-jpeg-2k/collage.mp4) first.
 This will help you identify which camera views you'd like to utilize.
-For example, for this apartment scene using the v2 capture rig, you might consider camera IDs 19, 20, 21 which are placed at the same height (see).
+For example, for this apartment scene using the v2 capture rig, you might consider camera IDs 19, 20, 21 which are placed at the same height.

 ### Download all scenes (2K JPEGs only) using bash — 37 GB